2stef22/2stef22.github.io/_pages/about.md

 ## Personal

 I was born and grew up in Nicosia, Cyprus.
-When I am not painstakingly working on my PhD, I like to spend my time cooking or in the quintessential English institution - the pub.
+When I am not painstakingly working on my PhD, I like to spend my time cooking, reading, or in the quintessential English institution - the pub.